SUPPORTING MISSIONARIES ON HOME VISITS:

 Encourage your missionaries to get some time away as a family.
 They want to see everyone at church, but they also need to spend some time relaxing and resting as a family.
 If someone in your church owns a vacation home, perhaps they can 'loan' it to your missionaries for a week or a long weekend.
 You could also maintain a list of fun things to do for days out in your area, particularly activities with low costs, or provide gift cards to a local zoo or amusement park.

 Make your missionaries aware of any changes that have occurred since their last visit.
 Remember, they have been out of the country and are most likely completely out of touch with many new developments in your local area and in America in general.
 They will frequently feel foolish as they go about daily life having to re-learn how to do things, especially in this day and age when technology can cause major changes in a relatively short period of time.
 Help them know how to renew a driver's license or make a bank deposit at the ATM machine, the cheapest option for mobile phone service and what company offers the best coverage in your area, what shops will carry the items that they need at the best prices.
 When I returned to Florida after several years away, someone had to explain the SunPass system (that replaced regular tolls on the roads) because it didn't even exist when I had last been in the state.
 Make sure they have your mobile number or that of someone in your missions support team that they can call with any questions that come up.

 FOR FURTHER INFORMATION:

-Barnabas International has an excellent article called "Caring for Missionaries on Home Assignment," which can be accessed by clicking on the Member Care Basics tab on their Member Care Downloads page.
+Barnabas International has an excellent article entitled "Caring for Missionaries on Home Assignment," which can be accessed by clicking on the Member Care Basics tab on their Member Care Downloads page.

-You can also find good blog posts at the links below:
+You can also find helpful blog posts at the links below: